robseb/Django2FPGAdemo/README.md

  ## Testing the Administrator page
  * Save all open files
- * To generate a mySQLite database with these settings execude the following Linux Shell commands (*DjangoFPGA/*):
+ * To generate a SQLite database with these settings execude the following Linux Shell commands (*DjangoFPGA/*):
    ````bash
    python3 manage.py makemigrations
    python3 manage.py migrate